Helsinki-NLP/OpusTools/opustools_pkg/README.md

                     Set write mode
 -pn, --print_file_names
-                    Print file names when using moses format -f, --fast          Fast parsing.
-Faster than normal parsing, if you print a small part of the whole corpus, but requires the sentence ids in alignment files to be in sequence.
--rd path_to_dir, --root_directory path_to_dir
+                    Print file names when using moses format -rd path_to_dir, --root_directory path_to_dir
                     Change root directory (default=/proj/nlpl/data/OPUS) -af path_to_file, --alignment_file path_to_file